 In 1927, construction began on the Tudor Revival house designed for auto baron Irving Jacob Reuter (1885-1972) and his wife, Janet (1886-1984).
 Mr. Reuter was General Manager and President of the Oldsmobile Corporation.
 The Reniger Construction Co. of Lansing completed the 10,000 square foot house early the next year with “countryhouse” plans drafted by Harold Childs of East Lansing.
-Named “Medovue” by the Reuters, the property currently sits on 15 acres in Eaton Rapids with the original pergola, swimming pool and gazebo as well as an artesian well, fishpond, annual and perennial gardens, and nature trails.
+Named “Medovue” by the Reuters, the property currently sits on 15 acres in Eaton Rapids with the original pergola, empty swimming pool and gazebo as well as an artesian well, fishpond, annual and perennial gardens, and nature trails.

 Having risen through the ranks at the Remy Electric Co., Irving Reuter caught the attention of corporate executives after Remy merged with General Motors in 1918.
 By 1925, he was appointed General Manager of the Olds Motor Car Co.
 The Reuters lived and lavishly entertained at Medovue from 1928 to 1936.
 Great names of American business and automotive giants were guests at social functions.
 The Reuters were listed both in Who’s Who in America and Who’s Who in Michigan during their tenure at Medovue.
 Reuter abruptly retired from Oldsmobile in 1934 and he and Janet moved to Florida in 1936.